LoneWolfHT/modform/README.md

 ### Main Tab

 * Has a playerlist containing all of the players currently online.
-Staff are highlighted green.
 Problems:
 	* May not work if the join/leave messages on the server are not the same as the default ones
 	* Will not work if you do not see the contents of `/status` when you join
 	* May not work if the contents of `/status` are different from the default contents